skippa1da2flippa/brain_adaptive_training/README.md

 weight removal throughout the training of a network.
 The assumption behind this technique is to emulate the rewiring process of the brain when a new set of information is learnt.
-The logic behind when two neurons should link or split apart depends on the neurons output itself, if two neurons share similar activation, post non linearity, they should connect, if not already, otherwise the edge should be removed.
-The threshold $\epsilon$ representing the maximum distance within which two neurons should connect is directly learnt from the model by actively including
+The logic behind when two neurons should link or split apart depends on the neurons output itself, if two neurons share similar activation, post non-linearity, they should connect, if not already, otherwise the edge should be removed.
+The threshold $\epsilon$ representing the maximum distance ,within which two neurons should connect, is directly learnt from the model by actively including
 $\epsilon$  within the forward pass of this layer.

 $$